Pancras of Taormina

 Pancras or Pancratius (Greek: Παγκράτιος, Pankratios; Pancrazio) is an Italian saint associated with Taormina and venerated as a Christian martyr.
 His surviving hagiography is purely legendary.
 He is, however, recorded in some early martyrologies.

 Evidence

 Pancras is commemorated on 8 July and 3 April in the Martyrologium Hieronymianum (5th century).
 He is also listed for 8 July in the Neapolitan marble calendar (9th century, but dependent on lost early material).
-In 591, a church at Messina was dedicated to Saints Stephen, Pankratios and Euplus, which probably refers to Pancras of Taormina and Euplius of Catania.
+In 591, a church in Messina was dedicated to Saints Stephen, Pankratios and Euplus, which probably refers to Pancras of Taormina and Euplius of Catania.

 Legend

 According to the legendary Life of Saint Pankratios of Taormina, he was born in Antioch in Cilicia (the modern Adana).
 He travelled to Jerusalem with his parents during the earthly ministry of Jesus; later the entire family was baptized in Antioch.
 Pancras withdrew to a cave in Pontus where he was discovered by Saint Peter and was sent to Sicily in the year 40 to be the first Bishop of Tauromenium (the modern Taormina).
 There he met his death by stoning at the hands of pagan opponents of the new religion.